rickchung/rickchung.github.io/about.markdown

 permalink: /about/
 ---

-# Summary
+# Objective

-Looking for a job to apply my data mining skills in user modeling and develop computational models in human-computer interaction.
+Seeking a position to apply my data mining skills in user modeling and develop computational models in human-computer interaction.

 # Education